midaniahmed/pokemon-app/README.md

 - 📋 Browse a list of Pokemon from the PokeAPI
 - 🔍 View detailed information about each Pokemon
-- 💾 Persistent storage using localStorage
+- 💾 Persistent storage using redux-persist
 - 🔄 State management with Redux Toolkit
 - 🌐 API integration with RTK Query
 - ✅ Comprehensive unit and integration tests (60%+ coverage)